emartineznunez/AutoMeKin/docs/other.md

 {: .important }
 `ImpPaths value`
 [`value` is a float; default value: `0` ]
-`value` is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in `Energy_profile.pdf` and in `RXNet.rel`.
+`value` is the minimum percentage of processes occurring through a particular pathway that has to be achieved in order to be considered relevant and finally included in `Energy_profile.pdf` and in `RXNet.rel`.
 The default value means that pathways which are overcome at least once by the KMC simulations are included in these files.
 To reduce to number of channels drawn in `Energy_profile.pdf` and printed in `RXNet.rel` you can increase the default value.
-Notice that these pathways may refer to the “coarse-grained” mechanism (default option) or to the complete mechanism that includes conformational isomers (obtained by using the allstates option as described above).
+Notice that these pathways may refer to the “coarse-grained” mechanism or to the complete mechanism that includes conformational isomers, obtained by using the `allstates` option as described above.
 For practical reasons, _a maximum of 100 TSs_ will be drawn in `Energy_profile.pdf` and printed in `RXNet.rel`.
 If this maximum value is reached (which can be checked in `RXNet.rel`), it means that part of the channels are missing in these files.

-## e) Biased dynamics
+## Biased dynamics

 AutoMeKin includes several methods to bias the dynamics towards specific reaction pathways.
-So far, these are the available options ( **only for MD and MD-micro** ):
+So far, these are the available options, _only for MD and MD-micro_:

 1) The first option uses the AXD algorithm described in Ref 10 , with which selected bond lengths are not allowed to stretch more than 5 0% with respect to their initial values.
 This can be useful to prevent the